fnogatz/tconsole/README.md

 console(new Person('Sirius', 'Black'), [ 'First', 'Last' ]);
 ```

 tconsole only modifies the predefined `console.log` method to check if there is a special rendering for the given objects.
 Call `console(object, fields)` to specify which fields should be printed.
+Use `'*'` for `fields` to print all available fields.

 ## Example